N57WH/mqtt-battery-monitor/README.md

 GND connections are made through the socket pins.
 The BFF terminal block provides a 12V pass-through to the INA260 for voltage sensing.

-### Assembly

-1. Solder the two 7-pin socket headers to the BFF board
-2. Plug the XIAO ESP32-C6 on top of the BFF
-3. Wire INA260 breakout to the XIAO/BFF stack (5 wires)
-4. Jumper INA260 screw terminal Vin+ to Vin-
-5. Connect battery to BFF via DC jack cable

 ## Software setup

 ### Arduino IDE